faozziyyah/react-weather-app/README.md

 - View the optimal layout for the site depending on their device's screen size
 - View current weather of their location
 - View weather forecast 3 hourly
+- Search the weather details for any location

 ### Screenshot